Garlic, Strawberries and Lettuce

 We’ve seen a fox out back in the land behind our house and are a little bit worried for our chickens since they roam freely.
 So far the fox hasn’t seen them and I hope it stays that way.
 We also have eagles and hawks all around.
 I know why some people build chicken runs with chain link covers!

-5 Responses to “Garlic, Strawberries and Lettuce”
+5 thoughts on “Garlic, Strawberries and Lettuce

-1. Annie Says:
+1. Annie

 Cassie,